Thomashighbaugh/dotfiles/README.md

 A repo, on Github featuring dotfiles and an installation script bring an Arch system from first boot to totally useful to me and just the way I like it.
 Your tastes will vary, inevitably, so you can use this as the basis for your own repo, steal ideas from it, fork it, whatever you want to do.

-This is just how I like my systems to work, which works as a decent starting place for others and comes with a nice little installation script to ease the process of incorporating the parts you want to, that makes the installation process a nice, menu driven alternative to annoying dotfiles applications like `stow`.
+This is just how I like my systems to work, which works as a decent starting place for others and comes with a nice little installation script to ease the process of incorporating the parts you want to, that makes the installation process a nice, menu driven alternative to annoying dotfiles applications like `stow` that are always more of a hassle than a specific `ln` command, which are written out for you with the installation included with this repo.

 ## Features